Osheah/commute-stress/README.md

 * License - GNU GENERAL PUBLIC LICENSE Version 3
 * README.md - this readme
 * project.pdf - a pdf of the assignment
+* Commuting-relatedstressConsequencesandimplications.pdf - a report in which the data in this repo was modelled.
 * commute-stress.ipynb - The main body of the assignment